hansonchen1996/MMGL/README.md

   - [ ] Provide the source code (The code is coming soon!)
   - [ ] Provide models and logs
   - [ ] Stay tuned

+## 1. Datasets.

+- (1) RegDB: The RegDB dataset can be downloaded from this [website](http://dm.dongguk.edu/link.html) by submitting a copyright form.

+    - (Named: "Dongguk Body-based Person Recognition Database (DBPerson-Recog-DB1)" on their website).

+    - A private download link can be requested via sending me an email (mangye16@gmail.com).

+- (2) SYSU-MM01: The SYSU-MM01 dataset can be downloaded from this [website](http://isee.sysu.edu.cn/project/RGBIRReID.htm).

+   - run `python pre_process_sysu.py` to pepare the dataset, the training data will be stored in ".npy" format.